Akash02032002/Movieverse/README.md

  1.> Share your thought or opinion on that particular movie which is listed.

- 2.> Here You can also gives rating in Stars.
+ 2.> Here You can also give rating in Stars.

- 3.> And One of the best feature of this platform here you can also add your favourite movies for reviewing.
+ 3.> And One of the best feature of this platform that here you can also add your favourite movies for reviewing.

 # << Technologies Used >>